NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Classes/Investigator.md

 You can inflict greater injuries with the weapons you know best.
 You deal 2 additional damage with weapons and unarmed attacks in which you are an expert.
 This damage increases to 3 if you're a master and 4 if you're legendary.

-## Great FortitudeLevel 9
+## Fortitude ExpertiseLevel 9

-Your physique is incredibly hardy.
+Your physique has grown hardy in your adventures.
 Your proficiency rank for Fortitude saves increases to expert.

 ## Investigator ExpertiseLevel 9